50 Best explores the restaurants championing the cuisines of so-called ‘Blue Zone’ regions, whose residents seem to live exceptionally long lives.

 @mavrommatislerestaurant

 For more than 40 years the Mavrommatis name has been representing the sun-soaked, feelgood cuisine of Greece in Paris.
 Its flagship romantic restaurant – dressed in floaty white fabrics and putty-hued walls to evoke a sophisticated, contemporary twist on Grecian-island dining – celebrates classic Hellenic flavours and terroirs while employing precise contemporary cooking methods.
-Tuck into grilled eggplant scented with wild thyme, paired with obsiblue prawn and lardo di colonnata, or octopus with flaky filo pastry, xinomavro wine-cooked onion and sea lettuce.
+Tuck into grilled eggplant scented with wild thyme, paired with Obsiblue prawn farmed exclusively from New Caledonia finished with lardo di colonnata, or octopus with flaky filo pastry, xinomavro wine-cooked onion and sea lettuce.

 In the contemporary white- and blue-dressed dining space, overlooking the sea, the kitchen serves up a kusuimun menu, meaning ‘food as medicine’.
-The nine-course ramble might include mineral-rich kuruma prawn with aosa seaweed and sea grapes, or collagen-rich steamed red snapper.
+The nine-course ramble might include kuruma prawn (Japanese tiger prawn) with aosa seaweed and sea grapes, or juicy steamed red snapper.

 Discover more fantastic hotels, restaurants and bars with 50 Best Discovery, and start planning your next adventure